Lois Lane (1978 film series character): Original continuity

-Superman
+Superman (1978)

 Lois meets Clark Kent (Christopher Reeve) when he begins working at the Daily Planet newspaper.
 She is introduced to his Superman persona when he rescues her from a helicopter accident.
 Lois quickly becomes enamoured with Superman and accepts his offer to be interviewed for the newspaper.
 During the interview, she learns about Superman's homeworld, his abilities, and takes a fly in the sky over Metropolis.
 Lois later dies in an earthquake caused by Lex Luthor (Gene Hackman) in the climax of the first film.
 Superman is so distraught by her death that he flies around the globe at supernatural speed, travelling backward in time and preventing the earthquake from occurring, saving Lois' life.

 A scene in the film shows young Clark Kent outrunning a passenger train, with a little girl, played by an unknown actress (Cathy Marcotte), on-board observing him.
 The extended version of the scene shows the girl to be a young Lois telling her parents (portrayed by Kirk Alyn and Noel Neill in uncredited cameos) without them believing her.

-Superman II
+Superman II (1980)

 After she finds out that Clark is Superman, Clark tells Lois more about himself, flying her to the Fortress of Solitude and revealing that he loves her.
 Wanting to spend his life with Lois, Clark uses a Kryptonian device to alter his DNA, making him human.
 Soon after, Clark and Lois learn that three Kryptonians, led by General Zod (Terence Stamp), have arrived on Earth and are threatening humanity.
 Clark decides to restore his powers and defeats the Kryptonians.
 Later, Clark finds Lois upset about knowing his secret and not being able to be open about her true feelings.
 Clark kisses Lois, using his abilities to wipe her mind of her knowledge of the past few days.

 In the completed "Donner Cut", which was released after Superman Returns, there are some subtle differences in Lois' arc.
 An early screen test between Reeve and Kidder for the first movie was used for the scene in which Lois finds out Clark's secret identity by coercing him at gunpoint with a pistol filled with blanks.
 In addition, Lois breaks up with Clark at the end, unable to deal with his dual identity as Superman, causing him to fly around the globe at supernatural speed and travel backward in time to undo the events of the film, including Lois finding his identity and leaving him, while ensuring Zod and his sidekicks never escape the Phantom Zone, similar to the first film.